 Justina Di Stasio and Ana Godinez-Gonzalez on why wrestling is for everyone and making each other better

-Throughout a recent interview, the veteran Di Stasio gushed with pride over 23-year-old Godinez Gonzalez’s rapid progress in the sport.
+Throughout an interview, the veteran Di Stasio gushed with pride over 23-year-old Godinez Gonzalez’s rapid progress in the sport.
 Godinez Gonzalez affectionately calls Di Stasio “Juice” as well as the “mom” of the team who keeps her and her sister Karla in line ahead of big meets.

 In fact, there are quite a few misconceptions about wrestling that the teammates want to debunk–that it isn’t a social sport that can be done casually, that it’s not size inclusive, that it’s not a great sport for women.